ali-kash/react-webpack5/README.md

 # redux-bg

-This is a basic Webpack 5 and Redux sample project, for testing and learning.
+This is a React, Redux, Webpack 5 crypto project, for testing and learning.
-Handy to have beginner files.